 It is a challenging but amazing experience to hike down to the depths of the Apurimac Canyon and then up to the site in the clouds…

 You will have a thorough briefing with your guide 1 or 2 days before your Choquequirao Tour.
-Your guide will meet you at your hotel and you can take this opportunity to ask questions and make any final preparations.
+Your guide will meet you at our office in Cusco and you can take this opportunity to ask questions and make any final preparations.

 We will pick you up early from your hotel and drive for 4 ½ hours in our private transport to Capuliyoc (2,915 meters/9,564 feet).
 Along the way there are spectacular views of villages, valleys and snow-capped mountains.
 Once at Capuliyoc, we will have brunch and then meet our horsemen and horses and pack all our equipment onto the horses.